Six Marys Chapter 7

 ❖ end of added information

-Kim Deok-jin was a Sex Relay practitioner 271
+Kim Deok-jin was practitioner of the sex relays

 Kim Deok-jin graduated from Sungseol College in Pyongyang.
-He studied music in Japan and had a career in music throughout his life.
-He composed 19 well-liked hymns (‘Holy Songs’) for the Unification Church.
+He also studied at a music school in Japan and devoted his life solely to music.
+He composed 19 hymns (‘Holy Songs’) for the Unification Church that are still beloved and sung every day.

-He was also a witness to the sex principles taught by Sun Myung Moon, and was a person who actually practiced those principles.
-In 1992 he was living in Seoul and, at the age of 80, working as a Christian minister for the police.
+In 1992 he was living in Seoul and, at the age of 80, worked as a Christian minister for the police.

 ❖ Additional information: